davidcaron/pclpy/README.md

 ```

 ## Modules
-- These modules should work, but are untested
+- These modules are included
     - 2d
     - common
     - geometry